 I want you to go from here to Luke 14.
-This is something I believe I gave in my previous sermon but it is so important that we keep these things in mind.
-Now, remember, the primary subject here is the New Covenant and Jesus was preaching these things when He was alive.
-In verse 25 look at what He lays down here and this is also still tied to my sermon on September the sixteenth.
+This is something I believe I gave in my previous sermon (on September the sixteenth) but it is so important that we keep these things in mind.
+Remember, the primary subject here is the New Covenant and Jesus was preaching these things when He was alive.
+In verse 25 look at what He lays down here.

 Luke 14:25-30 Now great multitudes went with Him.
 And He turned and said to them, "If anyone comes to Me and does not hate his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple.
 [He is laying down responsibilities that are New Covenant responsibilities.]
 And whoever does not bear his cross and come after Me cannot be My disciple.
 For which of you, intending to build a tower [Here is an illustration.], does not sit down first and count the cost, whether he has enough to finish it—lest after he has laid the foundation, and is not able to finish it, all who see it begin to mock him, saying, 'This man began to build and was not able to finish'?

 He is illustrating a person who gets baptized not having counted the cost and is therefore unprepared for the difficulty of keeping the New Covenant.
-Keeping the New Covenant, brethren, I want you to get this burned into your head because this is not the way the world thinks about the New Covenant The New Covenant is tough!
+Keeping the New Covenant, brethren, is tough!
+I want you to get this burned into your head because this is not the way the world thinks about the New Covenant.
 Its standards are high—much higher then the Old Covenant.
 There is no comparison and that is why Jesus is saying to these people you better count the cost.
-Now he does not say He is preparing them for the New Covenant but he is.
+Now He does not say He is preparing them for the New Covenant but He is.
 That is what His whole ministry was about—for the introduction of the New Covenant.
 Look at the standards.
 He said, "If anybody comes to Me and hates not his father and mother, wife and sisters, you know children, brothers, sisters, he cannot be My disciple."
 Those are terms for the New Covenant.
 I will get to something else here in just a moment.
 Back to verse 30.

 Luke 14:30-32 saying, 'This man began to build and was not able to finish?'
 Or what king, going to make war against another king, does not sit down first and consider whether he is able with ten thousand to meet him who comes against him with twenty thousand?
 [Here comes another illustration.]
 Or else while the other is still a great way off, he sends a delegation and asks for conditions of peace.
 So likewise, whoever of you who does not forsake all that he has cannot be My disciple."